Monolith Card Review

 Using the Monolith Card for Everyday Purchases

 Using Monolith Card for everyday purchases is the real test of any crypto card.
 Marketing specs are one thing, but how it actually works at the checkout counter is what matters.
-I have been using it for regular spending and here is my experience.
+Here is what the public record and platform documentation reveal about the day-to-day experience.

 Monolith Card supports Apple Pay, Google Pay and contactless tap-to-pay, which covers pretty much every modern payment scenario.
-I use mobile payments for about 80% of my in-store purchases now, and the card works exactly like any traditional bank card in these wallets.
-Tap your phone, transaction approved, done.
+Mobile payments work exactly like any traditional bank card in these wallets — tap, transaction approved, done.
 No one at the register knows or cares that you are spending crypto.

-You get both a virtual card (available immediately after approval) and a physical card shipped to your address.
-The virtual card is great for online shopping while you wait for the physical card to arrive.
-I started using the virtual card for subscriptions and online orders within minutes of signing up.
+Users receive both a virtual card (available immediately after approval) and a physical card shipped to their address.
+The virtual card works while the physical card is in transit.
+Monolith documentation lists subscriptions and online orders as supported uses after approval.

 Where it works well: